 The Fabergé Inventory Partner Programme (FIPP)

 Parties of good standing are invited to apply to Fabergé regarding participation in its programme for Fabergé Inventory Partners (“FIPs”).
-In short, FIPs pay the cost price of mutually agreed items of jewellery and participate in 50% of the upside.
+In short, FIPs pay the cost price of mutually agreed items of jewellery, which is returned to the FIP along with 50% of the upside (i.e. net profit) when the items are sold by Fabergé.
 The minimum commitment for a FIP is USD 50,000.

 Fabergé is wholly owned by Gemfields Group Ltd, a company listed on the Johannesburg and London (AIM) stock exchanges and which specialises in emeralds and rubies.
 In addition to 100% of Fabergé, Gemfields also owns 75% of the Kagem emerald mine in Zambia and 75% of the Montepuez ruby mine in Mozambique.
 Both mines are believed to be the largest of their kind in the world.
 All gemstones mined by Gemfields are sold in the rough form to third parties at approximately 6 (six) auctions per annum.
 Gemfields does not directly supply Fabergé with gemstones from its mines.
 Fabergé purchases gemstones in the market on arms’ length terms from more than 25 suppliers, some of whom are Gemfields auction customers.
 Fabergé also purchases gemstones from countries where Gemfields has no mines.